tamu-engineering-research/Deployment_of_ESS/README.md

 # Deployment_of_ESS
-Data repository for "Data Repository and Data-driven Robust Planning of Energy Storage: A Texas Case Study"
+GitHub repository for "Data Repository and Data-driven Robust Planning of Energy Storage: A Texas Case Study".